 The No Project Alternative considers what would reasonably be expected to occur if the Port did not approve the proposed Project (CEQA Guidelines Section 15126.6(e)(3).
-Under the No Project Alternative, LAHD would not issue any permits or discretionary approvals, the proposed Project would not be built, and existing uses and operations would remain at the site.
-The No Project alternative assumes a 10 percent growth in activity levels of those uses by 2016.
+Under the No Project Alternative, the Port would not issue any permits or discretionary approvals, the SCIG Project would not be built, and existing uses at the site would continue under existing or holdover leases.
+The No Project alternative assumes a 10 percent growth in activity levels of those uses between 2005 and 2016.

-BNSF would handle the additional intermodal traffic expected from future increases in cargo volumes at its Hobart/Commerce railyard in East Los Angeles, approximately 24 miles north of the Ports.
-BNSF would undertake physical and operational changes at the Hobart/ Commerce Yard to allow the facilities to handle 8,000-foot trains and the associated increased volume of containers.
-BNSF would re-organize its Southern California operations to handle primarily international (i.e., port) cargo at Hobart/Commerce and shift domestic cargo currently occupying a share of Hobart's capacity to other regional intermodal facilities.
+BNSF would handle the additional intermodal traffic expected from future increases in cargo volumes at its Hobart and Commerce railyards, in East Los Angeles, approximately 24 miles north of the Ports.
+BNSF would expand the Hobart and Commerce yards to allow the facilities to handle 8,000-foot trains and the associated increased volume of containers.
+BNSF would re-organize its Southern California operations to handle primarily international (i.e., port) cargo at Hobart and shift the domestic cargo currently occupying a share of Hobart's capacity to other regional intermodal facilities.